PXGameXYZ/.github/profile/README.md

 ## About PxGame

-PxGame was a small idea the first owner "William" had to clone pixelplanet.
+PxGame was a small idea the first owner "William Tayeh" had to clone pixelplanet.
 All credits for the original concept go to the owner of pixelplanet.fun.

 ## Discord Community